bititude/ng2-mean/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) on client side.

 ## Development server
 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
-Server will be running on port 9000 connected to client using proxy service.
+Server will be running on `http://localhost:9000/` connected to client using proxy service.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding